shizznet/flask-recipe-app/README.md

 - Run the first migration with `docker exec -it <your-container-name> poetry run flask db upgrade`.
   - Subsequent migrations after models changes can be run with `docker exec -it <your-container-name> poetry run flask db migrate -m "subsequent migrations"`.

-## Working with Docker
+### Running tests

-- To run the applcation, from the root directory just type `docker-compose up`
+- make sure all test files are places in "tests" folder in your application root directory
 - To run tests, run `docker exec -it <your-container-name> poetry run pytest`

 ## Utilising the tools